 We have shown how much more affordable it is to store on the cloud vs. on tape, but what about the costs of moving all of your data?
 Everyone with a frequently accessed data archive and especially those serving data to end users live in fear of large egress fees.
 Understandably the idea of paying egress fees for ALL of their data at once can be paralyzing.
 There is one service available today that pays for your data migration—egress fees, transfer costs, administration, all of it.

-The new Universal Data Migration (UDM) service covers data migration fees for customers in US, Canada, Europe storing more than 10TB—including any legacy provider egress fees.
+With Backblaze’s Universal Data Migration service, moving large data sets from tape into B2 Cloud Storage is almost always fast and free.
+Yes, that’s right—with few exceptions, data transfer fees are on us with >50TB committed contracts and B2 Reserve bundles.
 The service offers a suite of tools and resources to make moving your data over to cloud storage a breeze, including high speed processes for reading tape media (reel cassettes and cartridges) and transferring directly to Backblaze B2 via a high-speed data connection.
 This all comes with full solution engineer support throughout the process and beyond.
 Data is transferred quickly and securely within days, not weeks.

 Short story: Even if it might feel like it some days, your data does not have to be held hostage by egress expenses.
 Migration can be the opposite of a “killer”–it can open your budget for other investments and free your teams to access the data they need whenever they need it.